anhoej/r4spc/README.md

 **Please check that your R installation is fully functional** as there will be no time during the masterclass to fix individual installation problems.
-I fyou are able to run the two .R files without errors or warnings, you are good to go.
+If you are able to run the two .R files without errors or warnings, you are good to go.

 You may want to set a day aside before the masterclass to prepare.
 Just